confluentinc/ksql/ksql-engine/src/test/resources/query-validation-tests/README.md

       ],
       "expectedException": {
         "type": "io.confluent.ksql.util.KsqlException",
-        "message": "The statement or topic schema does not define any columns."
+        "message": "The statement does not define any columns."
       }
     }
   ]